-This category should be used where a student needs to take a Leave of Absence to compete at International level without disadvantaging their studies.
+This category should be used where a student needs to take a Leave of Absence to compete at international level without disadvantaging their studies.
 (This category is not applicable to apprenticeship students).

-f) Leave of Absence may be granted for those elected to a full-time sabbatical office post within the Guild.
-Deferral can be considered for the duration of post, starting from the date the post commences, up to two years in duration.
+- f) Leave of Absence may be granted for those elected to a full-time sabbatical office post within the Guild.
+Deferral can be considered for the duration of post, starting from the date the post commences, up to two years in duration. - g) Force majeure where an unexpected disruptive event or circumstance forces a student to seek a Leave of Absence.
+This could include a natural disaster, armed conflict, or other crises. - h) Other (including personal reasons) The reasons for Leave of Absence arising from situations such as family bereavement and other personal circumstances must be specified and evidenced.

-g) COVID-19